-Funnily this article was not about this pasta recipe at all.
+Funnily the article was not about this pasta recipe at all.
 The topic of the article was about how to host a relaxed yet opulent dinner party – Italian style.
 How to Host a Relaxed Dinner Party Like an Italian.
 Brunello Cucinelli was sharing his tips on how he hosts lunch and dinner soirées that are always a hit.
-This was an awesome article from NYtimes Food section with a few basic tips on how any of us can host a wonderful party the Italian way.
+This was an awesome article from the NYtimes Food section with a few basic tips on how any of us can host a wonderful party.
 If you are curious about what Cucinelli’s Italian dinner party tips are, I’ve included his key success factors at the end of this recipe.

 On a cautionary note, the recipe had a clear ingredients list but the directions were very vague.
 I don’t know if what I made is what this dish is supposed to taste like, but it tasted great and our family loved it 😋!